fracta7/crafter/README.md

 - Optimize the search function
 - Optimize the image renders

-## Installation
+## Building

-Step-by-step instructions on how to install and set up the project.
+Step-by-step instructions on how to build and set up the project.

 1. Clone the repository: `git clone https://github.com/fracta7/crafter.git`
 2. Navigate to the project directory: `cd crafter`